LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Final.md

 # Final Ecommerce
-This is your final submission for your Ecommerce site. your Final Ecommerce site must be transferred to GH with your history of commits.
+This is your final submission for your Ecommerce site.
+Your Final Ecommerce site must be transferred to GH with your history of commits.
 See below on how to do this.

 In addition to your final, please provide **explicitly what you would like re-graded from sprint 3** within the canvas text submission.

 There will be no resubmits available for this Project.
 Keep an eye on the due and close date. **These are final.**

 Focus on your product presentation for this phase.
 Make sure everything works as expected and there are no exceptions or broken pages.

 ## Additional Content

 In addition to the previous sprints, Please create a Vulnerability report: [Directions Here](https://codefellows.github.io/code-401-dotnet-guide/Curriculum/ECom_Project/VulnerabilityReport){:target="_blank"}

 ## Azure Dev Ops to Github:

-Following the directions located [HERE](https://help.github.com/articles/changing-a-remote-s-url/){:target="_blank"} Redirect your URL from VSTS To Github.
+Following the directions located [HERE](https://help.github.com/articles/changing-a-remote-s-url/){:target="_blank"} Redirect your URL from Azure Repos To GitHub.
 You will likely have to create a repository first before redirecting.

 **NOTE**: Refer to the Switching Remote URLs from SSH to HTTPS